UAE: Suspected drone attack kills several in Abu Dhabi | DW | 17.01.2022

 The Houthi movement controls most of northern Yemen, including the capital Sanaa.

-Earlier this month, Houthis seized an Emirati-flagged vessel which they claimed was a "military cargo ship."
+Earlier this month, Houthis seized an Emirati-flagged vessel that they claimed was a "military cargo ship."
 The Saudi-led coalition claimed that the ship was carrying medical supplies.

 sdi/rs (AP, AFP, Reuters)